A professional removing black mould.

 Other types of services from mould removal professionals

-Once the specialist removalist has rid your building materials of mould, there are many other tasks they can do for you.
+Once the specialist removalist has rid your building materials of mould, they can do many other tasks for you.
 These may include:

 • Flooding